 Contributed by Holly from Globeblogging

-Take a Surf Lesson
+9. Take a Surf Lesson

 On a typical day, it’s a normal beach right and left break which can get very crowded on weekends or during holidays when the weather and surf is good.
 Before you catch a wave though, make sure to go over surf etiquette and basic technique.

 Contributed by Natasha from the Great Ocean Road Collective.

-One thing you need to do when travelling to Sydney is to shop at the Bondi Farmers Market, one of Bondi’s best attractions.
-Since 1993, the market has been open every Sunday on the beachfront grounds of Bondi Beach Public School on Campbell Parade, right across the road from Bondi Beach.
+The market opened in 1993, and has been open to visitors every Sunday since on the beachfront grounds of Bondi Beach Public School on Campbell Parade, right across the road from Bondi Beach.